HR/Crypter/readme.md

 ## FAQs

+### How do I encrypt a file?
+After walking through the setup, you should have a MasterPass set.
+Launch Crypter and verify it.
+After doing so successfully, you should get the main Crypter window.
+Here you simply drop or select the file you want to encrypt and after a few seconds...it's done!
+You should see all the information about file and the encryption such as the encryption key and path of the encrypted file in a new screen.

+### How do I decrypt a CRYPTO file?
+> The following instructions assume that the CRYPTO file that you wish to decrypt is being used with the same MasterPass that you set at setup and you have not reset it ever since.
+If this is not the case (i.e. you have reset the MasterPass or reset it back to the original) then refer to [portability](#portability)

+Launch Crypter and verify it.
+After doing so successfully, you should get the main Crypter window.
+Here you simply drop or select the file you want to decrypt and after a few seconds...it's done!
+You should see all the information about file and the original encryption such as the encryption key and path of the decrypted file in a new screen.
+By default, the decrypted file has "Decrypted" with a space prepended to its file name with the original extension.

+### Where do my files get encrypted/decrypted to?
+By default, every source file you encrypt or decrypt gets encrypted or decrypted (respectively) to the same directory where the source file is located.

 ### How do I access the Crypter settings?
 Access the Crypter setting by either clicking on the cog icon in the main Crypter window or going to  ```Crypter > Preferences...``` from the menu.